 It’s a miracle that humans learned how to get the sweetest syrup from the maple trees around us.
-While the science is behind maple tapping and sugaring is rather detailed, here’s the short of it: maple sap starts to flow when temperatures fluctuate between below freezing at night and above freezing during the day.
+While the science behind maple tapping and sugaring is rather detailed, here’s the short of it: maple sap starts to flow when temperatures fluctuate between below-freezing at night and above-freezing during the day.
 Essentially, that’s springtime here in Massachusetts!
-And without further ado, here are 3 spots with family-friendly events that can show you exactly how maple sugaring is done this March:
+And without further ado, here are two local spots with family-friendly events that can show you exactly how maple sugaring is done this March:

 Established in 1638 and maintained by nine generations, this North Shore destination is one of the country’s oldest continuously operated farms.
-In March, Appleton Farms hosts hands-on family maple sugaring workshops every weekend from Feb.
-19 through March 27.
+In March, Appleton Farms hosts hands-on family maple sugaring workshops starting on March 4 and running though the end of the month.
 Each two-hour session introduces the tools of maple sugaring, then you can practice tapping your own tree.
-You can also attend a free presentation on how it’s all done, too.

 Find Appleton Farms at 219 County Road, Hamilton & Ipswich, MA.